Phacelia is a genus of about 60 species in the family Boraginaceae, native to North and South America.

 Cover crops are plants grown to cover the soil during idle periods, but also to improve soil fertility and structure.
 Well-established cover crops are effective at reducing soil erosion by leaving a cover over the soil which reduces soil displacement.

-The plant is also used for hay and forage.
+This plant is also used for hay and forage.

 The flowers are most commonly seen in shades of purple and blue.